 Occasionally I see my wife running SAP reports.
 She needs the results for budget and planning purposes.
-I don’t know what reports she runs to get the information she needs, but I do know the SAP reporting system is very slow.
+I don’t know what reports she runs to get the information she needs, but I do know the SAP reports are very slow.
 Every single one of them.
-It appears to me that 5 minutes is the very minimum amount of time it takes to run any report.
+It appears to me that five minutes is the very minimum amount of time it takes to run any report.

-As someone who works in IT with multiple different databases five minutes to pull up a report is shockingly slow.
+As someone who works in IT with multiple different databases, five minutes to pull up a report is shockingly slow.
 What are you going to do during the five minutes you are waiting for the results you need?
-As an organization, consider the cost of employees waiting for results.
-Over time this cost may be even higher than the implementation cost SAP, which likely wasn’t low (and took a long time)…
+As an organization, consider the cost of employees waiting for results!
+Over time this cost may be even higher than the SAP’s implementation cost, which likely wasn’t low to begin with (and took a long time)…

 SAP HANA for Faster Reporting

 SAP has a strategy to address slow reports: SAP HANA®.
 SAP HANA is an in-memory database that makes use of modern CPU features to perform fast data processing.
 Unfortunately, your organization will have to pay dearly (again) to adopt SAP HANA (both for hardware – to run the SAP database in memory – but even more so for software), and not every organization is ready to do this.
-Also, even though SAP HANA has been on the market for a few years the stability and level of maturity are still far from the more established databases such as Oracle, DB2, and SQL Server.
+Although SAP HANA has been on the market for several years, the stability and level of maturity are still not quite up to the level of established databases such as Oracle, DB2, and SQL Server.

-Given these performance and cost challenges real-time (and fast) reporting out of SAP systems is a common use case that one would think every SAP client is interested in.
+Given the performance and cost challenges, real-time (and fast) reporting out of SAP systems is a common use case that one would think every SAP client is interested in.
 SAP has, unfortunately, made this use case harder than we would like it to be for real-time replication technology.
 There are three different kinds of tables in an SAP system:

 - Transparent tables, with a one-to-one mapping between the table definition in SAP and the database table.